 I’m worried that I won’t be able to find the time or the money for family therapy.

 I imagine you’re already balancing several different roles and responsibilities, and just getting your children to school on time and to even one after school activity along with work, home, and other priorities is an accomplishment!
-I want therapy to be accessible and thus offer appointments three evenings a week and at two different locations- east of Denver (Centennial) and on the west side (Lakewood).
-And because money shouldn’t be an obstacle to healing and strengthening your most important relationships, I offer a sliding scale (when needed), package discounts, and a bill you can submit for reimbursement to your insurance company, and referrals for more affordable services.
+I want therapy to be accessible and thus offer appointments three evenings a week at my south Lakewood office, in addition to online therapy.
+And because money shouldn’t be an obstacle to healing and strengthening your most important relationships, I offer a sliding scale (when needed), a bill you can submit for reimbursement to your insurance company, and referrals for more affordable services.
 While family therapy is an investment, the rewards can be experienced the rest of your life.

 Next steps…toward bringing your family back together again

-Simply contact me for a free 15 minute phone consultation or a 30 minute in person consultation.
-You can conveniently schedule your consultation or first session on my on-line calendar or call Lana Isaacson, LCSW, CAC III, Certificate in Marriage and Family Therapy at 720.432.5262.
+Simply contact me for a free 15 minute individual phone consultation or a 20 minute couples or family Zoom consultation.
+You can conveniently schedule your consultation on my on-line calendar or call Lana Isaacson, LCSW, CAS, Certificate in Marriage and Family Therapy at 720.939.2189